SIGLUS/siglus-training/README.md

 # goto the folder siglus-training
 cd siglus-training

-# update settings.env file, ask TW to support, it's for security reason
+# replace settings.env file, ask TW to get the new settings.env file, it's for security reason

 # connect internet and pull docker images (this may take a long time depend on your network condition)
-docker-compose pull
+sudo docker-compose pull

 # start docker containers
-docker-compose up -d
+sudo docker-compose up -d

 # wait for about 10 minutes until all docker containers ready